金钱不是万能的

 “Money is not omnipotent, but having no money is absolutely impossible.”

-This complete version presents a pragmatic, balanced view: money isn’t everything, but it’s also essential for practical life.
+This presents a balanced view: money isn’t everything, but it’s essential for practical life.

 Usage Examples